Canon EOS R5 Underwater Review

 Purchase a Canon EOS R5 underwater housing at Bluewater Photo:

 For underwater photography, Canon was lagging behind Sony and Nikon because of a lack of in-body image-stabilization.
-The Canon EOS R5 will be Canon's first camera with IBIS, capable of 7-8 stops of correction when combined with a stabilized lens.
-Canon also promises a new CMOS sensor.
-It is predicted that this sensor will be a higher resolution than the Canon EOS R - addressing concerns that the EOS R was not a high enough resolution for professionals.
-Furthermore, the EOS R5 will have the capability of shooting 12fps in burst modes, vs the 8fps on the EOS R. Did we mention dual card slots?
+The Canon EOS R5 is Canon's first camera with IBIS, capable of 7-8 stops of correction when combined with a stabilized lens.
+The EOS R5 also features a new 45 MP CMOS sensor - addressing concerns that the EOS R was not a high enough resolution for professionals.
+Furthermore, the EOS R5 has the capability of shooting 12 frames per second with the mechanical shutter (20 fps electronic), vs the 8fps on the EOS R!
+Did we mention dual card slots?

 Key Canon EOS R5 Specs